gregcope/shippingForecastSkill/README.md

 * Will give gale Warning if area has a warning
 * Adds the correct date suffix (st,nd,th etc...)
 * Gives correct issue time and date, even for areas that sometimes have thier own seperate ones (e.g. Trafalgar)
+* If another request hits the same Lambda container within 5mins, a cached response will be returned
+* After 1st invocation, execution time is around 70ms (if a cache hit)

 ##TODO
 * Give synopsis